- Strategic Framework

 - New Narrative for Europe

-Young people (between 15 and 29), Erasmus+ generation, cultural heritage organisations and youth organisations.
+Young people (between 15 and 29), the Erasmus+ generation, cultural heritage organisations and youth organisations.

-This component has two objectives: 1) to inform young people about existing European opportunities for volunteering in the field of cultural heritage, particularly the European Solidarity Corps, and 2) to encourage cultural heritage organisations and sites to host more young people.
-Possible volunteering activities include acting as guides at heritage sites and museums, supporting professionals in conservation works, conducting digital training or becoming social media assistants in cultural heritage institutions.
-Awareness-raising activities will start in March and will continue throughout 2018, with a particular focus on the European Youth Event (EYE) organised by the European Parliament in Strasbourg in June 2018.
-Information on existing European volunteering schemes, such as the European Solidarity Corps, will be shared with key stakeholders.
-Over the longer term, the European Solidarity Corps will become a platform for steering young European cultural heritage volunteers.
+Awareness-raising activities are being held throughout 2018, with a particular focus on the European Youth Event (EYE) organised by the European Parliament in Strasbourg in June 2018.
+Information on existing European volunteering schemes, such as the European Solidarity Corps, is being shared with key stakeholders.
+In the long term, the European Solidarity Corps will become a platform for steering young European cultural heritage volunteers.

 • 7 December 2017

 For the first time in 2018, the action "DiscoverEU" offered 18-year-olds the opportunity to discover Europe’s cultural heritage through free travel passes.
 Over 15,000 young Europeans received a pass to go to up to 4 countries, predominantly via train, to explore the diversity of Europe's heritage and even attend some of the events related to the European year.

 During the European Year of Culture Heritage many social media activities and competitions took place, e.g:

 • December 2017-January 2018

 • Within the European Commission, services dealing with culture, youth, sport and communication

 • Erasmus Student Network and other Erasmus+ networks